 Description of valuation technique and inputs used Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurement Sales comparison approach: Sales prices of comparable properties in close proximity are adjusted for differences in key attributes such as property size.
 The most significant input into this valuation approach is price per square foot.
-Historical transaction data are used due to absence of recent transactions (Price per square foot of comparable properties).
+Historical transaction data in the past three years are used due to absence of recent transactions (Price per square foot of comparable properties range from RM9 - RM233).
 The estimated fair value would increase (decrease) if the price per square foot is higher (lower).
-Income approach: Rental income of building after deducting all necessary outgoings and expenses, which is capitalised at an appropriate rate of return to arrive at the market value.
-Rental income, outgoings and expenses.
-The estimated fair value would increase (decrease) if: - Rental income increase (decrease) - Outgoings and expenses (decrease) increase
+Depreciated replacement cost approach: The estimated fair value would increase (decrease) if: Estimated reproduction cost of building of same kind and design as when new based on current market prices for materials, labour and present construction techniques and deducting therefrom the accrued depreciation • Gross replacement or reproduction costs (Price per square foot range from RM95 - RM480).
+Gross replacement or reproduction costs were higher (lower); or due to use and disrepair, age and obsolescence through technology and • Depreciation rate ranges from 0%-50% Depreciation were lower (higher)